Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion

-For parameter estimation within the previously described HMM setting we use the Baum-Welch algorithm, whose convergence was discussed in \cite{baum1970}.
+For parameter estimation within the previously described HMM setting we modify the well-known Baum-Welch algorithm, whose convergence was discussed in \cite{baum1970}.
 It is based on the expectation maximization (EM) paradigm, which means that an expectation computation step is followed by a maximization step.
-In order to discuss the algorithm we provide for $s_{1:K}\in [\ell\,]^K$ and $y_{1:K}\in \mathbb{R}^K$ the log-likelihood function $\theta \mapsto \ell(\theta;s_{1:K},y_{1:K})$ within our parametrization.
+In order to discuss the algorithm we provide for $s_{1:K}\in [\ell\,]^K$ and $y_{1:K}\in \mathbb{R}^K$ the log-likelihood function $\theta \mapsto \mathcal{L}(\theta;s_{1:K},y_{1:K})$ within our parameterization.
 From \eqref{eq:likelihood} we can deduce for $\theta=(\theta_H,\theta_E)\in \Theta$ that

-Note that only in the second term of the log-likelihood function the parametrized components of the transition matrix $Q^{(\text{VND})}(\theta_H)$ appear.
+Note that we can simplify the standard algorithm by using the parameterized components of the transition matrix $Q^{(\text{VND})}(\theta_H)$ in the second term of the log-likelihood function.
 This is in contrast to settings where all $(\ell+1)\ell$ entries of possible transition matrices determine the parameters of the hidden Markov chain.